Domestic Violence Attorney in Phoenix

 - Harassment and aggravated harassment (A.R.S. §13-2921)

 - Violations of orders of protection (A.R.S. §13-3602)

 Aggravated Domestic Violence

-Aggravated domestic violence is a class 5 felony in the state of Arizona.
-One way to incur this criminal charge is to be accused of a third domestic violence offense within 7 years.
-Consider the following minimum jail sentences for multiple DV offenders –
+Aggravated domestic violence is a Class 5 felony in the state of Arizona.
+One way to incur this criminal charge is to be accused of a third domestic violence offense within seven (7) years.

 Assault & Domestic Violence